Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/experimental/Object-Oriented Programming.md

 ***

 # Self
 The `self` keyword is special keyword which is the central point in OOP, it refers to the current object of a class within a method or constructor.
-It is generally used to get instance attributes, which are attributes defined within the constructor, and to get its own methods.
+It is generally used to get instance attributes, which are attributes defined within the constructor, and to get its own methods from the class itself.
 To use within a method to manipulate, to apply, and to calculate the given instance attributes.

 Most object-oriented languages have the `self` keyword partially hidden so that it does not have to be declared in a method's parameters or included into the method's first argument.
 Fortunately, Lua can disguise this with the colon operator <kbd>:</kbd>.
 It adds an additional hidden parameter in a method declaration and a hidden argument in a method call, namely the `self` keyword, making it more convenient and less annoying.
 For instance: `Class.method(self, args)` to `Class:method(args)`.